aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

   list 1/5

-If we only wanted to view the first five rows of the variable `mpg` from the `auto` dataframe, we would use
+If we only wanted to view the first five rows of the variable `mpg` from the `auto2` dataframe, we would use

 ::

-  auto[1:5, "mpg"];
+  auto2[1:5, "mpg"];

 which is equivalent to